itlinuxmaker/DNS_Failover/README.md

 * Windows DNS servers (do not support *nsupdate* in RFC 2136 format)
 * Environments without SSH or POSIX-compatible shell access

-**Note:** While the script can technically be executed on Windows (with Python installed), it will **not function correctly** unless the required Linux services are available on the target infrastructure.
+**Note:** While the program can technically be executed on Windows (with Python installed), it will **not function correctly** unless the required Linux services are available on the target infrastructure.

 ## Further Information